Michigan Highways: Since 1997.

 Eastern Terminus: US-131 at Walton (Junction), 4 miles south of Fife Lake in southeastern Grand Traverse Co

-Length: Updated 16.573 miles
+Length: 16.573 miles

-Maps: New!
-Route Map of M-113
+Maps: Route Map of M-113

-Notes: New!
-M-113 is a short but key connecting route in Northwest Michigan, serving as the primary conduit for Traverse City-bound traffic from the US-131 corridor heading north from Cadillac.
-This is evidenced by the traffic volume on US-131 north of the M-113 junction is approximately one-third less than it is south of the junction.
+Notes: M-113 is a short but key connecting route in Northwest Michigan, serving as the primary conduit for Traverse City-bound traffic from the US-131 corridor heading north from Cadillac.
+This is evidenced by the traffic volume on US-131 north of the M-113 junction being approximately 58% less than it is south of the junction.
 From US-131, Traverse City-area bound traffic will either use M-113 in its entirety, connecting with M-37 and US-31 heading north into the western part of the metro area, or turning northerly off M-113 at Kingsley to access the East Bay area.

 From 1927 until 1939, the northern terminus of US-131 was located at the present-day jct of M-113 & M-186 west of Fife Lake.
 At that time, the present-day US-131 corridor northerly from M-113 toward Petoskey was designated M-131.
 In that period, long-range plans existed to extend US-131 north-northwesterly on new alignment to meet its parent route, US-31, east of Traverse City, near Acme.
 Until 1939, US-131 did not come in contact with US-31 at all!

-New!
 In "State Trunkline Needs, 1960–1980," a set of maps prepared by the State Highway Dept's Office of Planning, Programming Division in 1960 showing possible additions, upgrades and improvements to the state trunkline system over the ensuing twenty years, MSHD staff recommended the following changes to the route of M-113 during that timeframe:

 • Extending M-113 from its eastern terminus at US-131 for less than one mile to meet up with a proposed US-131 freeway running roughly parallel to the existing route, but passing south and east of Fife Lake rather than west and north of it.
 Obviously, since the US-131 freeway proposal was never implemented in this area, M-113 was never extended to meet it.